mihaimihaila/frenzygames/docs/how-to-earn-crowns.md

 1. When you send a free **puzzle gift** to a friend you earn **30 crowns**.
 Go to your [Game account](https://frenzygames.net/custom/account) for detailed instructions
 1. When you create a [game account](https://frenzygames.net/custom/account) you earn **10 crowns**
 1. When you **link a Facebook account** to your game account you earn **5 crowns**
-1. You can purchase crowns in your [Game account](https://frenzygames.net/custom/account)
+1. You can purchase crowns in your [game account](https://frenzygames.net/custom/account)